ietf-tools/bibxml-service/docs/ref/containers.rst

 ===========================

 The bundled Docker Compose configurations run following containers.
-It’s intended as a reference, but could be used in production as long as :doc:`relevant precautions </topics/production-setup>` are followed.
+It’s intended as an example, but could be used in production as long as relevant precautions are taken.

+.. seealso:: :doc:`topics/production-setup`, :doc:`howto/run-in-production`

 .. note::